 On a kickoff at the A-35, Team A executes an on-side kick.
 A50 blocks B85 and officials throw a flag for the block occurring before Team B touches the ball or before the ball travels ten yards.
-Replay shows that the ball had gone 10 yards before the A50 blocks B85.
+Replay shows that the ball had gone 10 yards before A50 blocked B85.
 RULING: Reviewable play.
-Reverse to no foul.
+Overturn to no foul.